-• The City of Carmel, whenever possible, will collaborate with and support the undergrounding of electrical wires by PG&E in an effort to provide consistent power.
-The City is working with PG&E to develop an undergrounding plan, with the work estimated to be complete within 10-15 years for a small portion of the City.
-With a desire to underground the remainder of overhead electrical wires in the next 20-30 years, the City will continue to work with PG&E to develop a long term plan.
-Quantified Objective:
+•The City of Carmel-, whenever possible, will collaborate with and support the undergrounding of electrical wires by PG&E in an effort to provide consistent power.
+The City is working with PG&E to develop an undergrounding plan-, with the work\estimated to be complete within 10-15 years for a small portion of the City, with.
+With a desire to underground the remainder of the City's overhead electrical wires anticipated to be undergrounded in the next 20-30 years-, the City will continue to work with PG&E to develop a long term plan.Quantified Objective:

-- Underground a small portion of the electrical wires by December 2034, and work with PG&E to underground the remainder over the next 20-30 years) - The City will implement drainage and street improvements, including ADA ramps and sidewalk slope improvements through the 5-year Capital Improvement Plan .Quantified Objective: The City will invest \$2.334 million in drainage improvements and \$4.969 million in street improvements by December 2026)
+•Quantified Objective: Underground a small portion of the electrical wires by December 2034, and work with PG&E to underground the remainder over the next 20-30 years-)

+- The City will implement drainage and street improvements, including ADA ramps and sidewalk slope improvements through the 5-year Capital Improvement ProcessPlan.
+Quantified Objective: The City will invest \$2.334 million in drainage improvements and \$4.969 million in street improvements by December 2026 - Quantified Objective: The City will invest \$2.065 million in drainage improvements and \$6.7 million in street improvements by December 2026.